kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Goals

-- Provide a declarative per-VPA field that delays Updater actuation for a configurable duration after VPA creation.
+- Provide a declarative per-VPA field that delays all actuation — evictions, in-place resizes, and admission-time injection into newly created pods — for a configurable duration after VPA creation.
 - Keep the Recommender's behaviour unchanged: recommendations are still computed and published to `status.recommendation` during the window, so operators can inspect them.
 - Work uniformly across `Recreate`, `InPlaceOrRecreate`, `InPlace`, and `Initial`.
-- Require no status writes and no admission-side PATCH restrictions in v1: the gate is a pure function of `CreationTimestamp` and the current spec value.
+- Require no status writes and no PATCH-blocking admission validation in v1: the gate is a pure function of `CreationTimestamp` and the current spec value.
-- Surface the gate state through both a status condition (`ObservationPeriodActive`) and a Prometheus gauge (`vpa_in_observation_window`), so operators and dashboards can see when a VPA is gated without inspecting `spec`.
+- Surface the gate state through both a status condition (`InitialDelayActive`) and a Prometheus gauge (`vpa_initial_delay_active`), so operators and dashboards can see when a VPA is gated without inspecting `spec`.

 ### Non-Goals